Kurocado-Studio/styleguide/Writerside/topics/How-To-Install-ESLint.md

 ### Browser Configuration

-Create a `eslint.config.js` file with the following content for browser-based projects:
+Create a `eslint.config.ts` file with the following content for browser-based projects:

 ```javascript
 import { defineESLintConfig, eslintReactConfig } from '@kurocado-studio/styleguide';